SNOWBOARDING

 - Component

 - An element of something that can be seen to act in a certain way.
+Most things or forces can be split into many different components, to better understand what they are, or where they come from.

 - Vertical Component